 Patience, understanding and a dose of kindness go a long way in keeping families together and functioning.

 Zealous or Overzealous

-Take your role of Grandmothering seriously.
+Take your role of Grandmothering seriously, being sure to stay within the respectful boundaries for Grandparents.
 Be zealous in your commitment to building a strong connection with your Grandchildren.
 Be zealous in your love and affection for them.

 But find the line between being a zealous Grandma and being an overzealous Grandma.
 Your children and Grandchildren will appreciate your efforts!